-p4 edit -t text+k doc/.txt Opens all files ending in .txt within the current directory's doc subdirectory for edit.
-These files are linked to the default changelist; these files are stored as type text with keyword expansion. p4 edit -c 14 Opens all files anywhere within the current working directory's file tree for edit.
-These files are examined to determine whether they are text or binary, and changes to these files are linked to changelist 14.
+p4 edit -t text+k doc/\.txt Opens all files ending in .txt within the current directory's doc subdirectory for edit.
+These files are linked to the default changelist; these files are stored as type text with keyword expansion.

+p4 edit -c 14 Opens all files anywhere within the current working directory's file tree for edit.
+These files are examined to determine whether they are text or binary, and changes to these files are linked to changelist 14. p4 edit status%40jan1.txt Open a file named status@jan1.txt for edit.
+For details about how to specify other characters reserved for use as Perforce wildcards, see "Limitations on characters in filenames and entities" on page 218.

-To open a file for add p4 add To open a file for deletion p4 delete To copy all open files to the depot p4 submit To copy files from the depot into the client workspace p4 sync To create or edit a new changelist p4 change To list all opened files p4 opened To revert a file to its unopened state p4 revert To move an open file to a different changelist or change its filetype p4 reopen p4 filelog p4 filelog describes each revision of the files provided as arguments.
-At least one file or file pattern must be provided as an argument.
+To open a file for add p4 add To open a file for deletion p4 delete To copy all open files to the depot p4 submit To copy files from the depot into the client workspace p4 sync To create or edit a new changelist p4 change To list all opened files p4 opened To revert a file to its unopened state p4 revert To move an open file to a different changelist or change its filetype p4 reopen p4 filelog p4 [g-opts] filelog [-i] [-1] [-t] [-m maxrev] file...